Safeguarding Policy and Practice

 IF A CHILD/YOUNG PERSON DISCLOSES TO YOU ABUSE BY SOMEONE ELSE

-(2) Tell them that they are not to blame, that they are right to tell you and that you take what they have told you seriously.
-Let them know that you need to tell someone else and do not promise confidentiality.
-DO NOT be compromised by agreeing if a child says something like "I'll tell you if you promise not to tell anyone else"
+2. Tell them that they are not to blame, that they are right to tell you and that you take what they have told you seriously.
+Let them know that you need to tell someone else and do not promise confidentiality DO NOT be compromised by agreeing to "I'll tell you if you promise not to tell anyone else".

-(4) Tell the leader in charge or the Church/Circuit Safeguarding Coordinator or the Minister and with their support inform the Local Authority Children’s Services Department (0121 464 2612 or 0121 303 6541) or the Police.
+4. Tell the leader in charge or the Church/Circuit Safeguarding Coordinator or the Minister and with their support inform the Local Authority Children’s Services Department or the Police.

 IF YOU RECEIVE A SERIOUS ALLEGATION ABOUT AN ADULT OR ABOUT YOURSELF

-If the situation appears to be one of immediate and grave risk to life, you should contact the Local Authority Children’s Services Department or Police without delay, informing the leader in charge, Church/Circuit Safeguarding Coordinator and Superintendent Minister of the situation and the action that you have taken as soon as possible afterwards and making a written note of all aspects.
+NOTE: If the situation appears to be one of immediate and grave risk to life, you should contact the Local Authority Children’s Services Department or Police without delay, informing the leader in charge, Church/Circuit Safeguarding Coordinator and Superintendent Minister of the situation and the action that you have taken as soon as possible afterwards and making a written note of all aspects.